 The SBA describes the program as for, “…any small business with less than 500 employees (including sole proprietorships, independent contractors and self-employed persons), private non-profit organizations or 501(c)(19) veterans organizations affected by COVID-19.”

 Because of the high demand for the EIDL, the SBA has capped the maximum loan amount available to $150,000—plus whatever your business qualifies for as the advance.
-(Note the SBA later raised it to $500,000 and later raised it to $2 million for eligible businesses.
+Note the SBA later raised it to $500,000 and later raised it to $2 million for eligible businesses.
 Interest rates for the EIDL are 3.75% for small businesses and 2.75% for non-profits with up to a 30-year term.
 Eligibility also requires that your business must have been in operation before January 31, 2020.

 The way the SBA determines whether or not your business is a small business is based on the average of your annual receipts or the average number of employees—usually under 500.
 There are businesses in certain industries that may have more than 500 employees if they meet certain SBA size requirements.
 The SBA offers what they call a Size Standards Tool, that will help you determine if your business will meet those size requirements if you have over 500 employees.

 The EIDL Advance

 As part of the EIDL an advance of up to $10,000 is available for those who apply for the EIDL.
-The advance portion of the loan will be based on the number of employees in your business and will be $1,000 per employee, up to 10 employees (or $10,000).
+The advance portion of the loan originally was based on the number of employees in your business: $1,000 per employee, up to 10 employees (or $10,000).
 However, Congress later authorized Targeted EIDL Advances of up to $10,000, with an additional $5000 to certain hardest-hit businesses.
 Learn more about Targeted EIDL grants here.